jackcaunter/music-land/README.md

 cd music-land
 ```

 All the following steps happen inside this folder.
+You are now in music land.

 ### 3. Create a virtual environment